HarshadVaghasiya/Compiler/README.md

 # Compiler
-This is simple complier made using node.js and jdoodle API and codemirror editor module which support in textarea In this you can complile your code and get output.
+This is simple compiler made using node.js and jdoodle API and codemirror editor module which support in textarea In this you can compiler your code and get output.

 You can use many languages like c++, java, python etc.